Active Rec – Organized games and activities during recess and other times during the day.

 Peer Ambassadors – A chance for our older students to support good study and academic skill development for our younger students

 Service Learning/Community Contributors – A founding principle of the school.
-Much of classroom work, particularly at the middle level has an increasing focus on how to be of service to the larger community.
+Students build skills beginning in kindergarten to help them be active community contributors.
+Skills and experiences build through the middle level where students have a greater presence in the larger community.
 Specific service requirements are a part of the middle level curriculum and experience.

 Spirit Wear – Clothing and hats with the Horizons logo.